Menu burger Close thin Facebook Twitter Google plus Linked in Reddit Email arrow-right-sm arrow-right

 What You Need to Know About the Rhode Island Estate Tax

 The top rate for the Rhode Island estate tax is 16%.
-It kicks in for estates worth more than $1,733,264 in 2023.
-If you live in Rhode Island and are thinking about estate planning, this guide has the information you need to get started, but professional help in the form of a financial advisor can help you whether your planning an estate or dealing with any other financial planning issues.
-SmartAsset’s financial advisor matching services can help you find the right advisor for your individual needs.
+It kicks in for estates worth more than $1,774,583 if the death occurred in 2024.
+If you live in Rhode Island and are thinking about estate planning, this guide has the information you need to get started, but professional help in the form of a financial advisor can help you whether your planning an estate or dealing with other financial planning issues.
+SmartAsset’s free financial advisor matching tool can help you find advisors who serve your area.

 Rhode Island Estate Tax Exemption

-The estate tax threshold for Rhode Island is $1,733,264.
+The 2024 estate tax threshold for Rhode Island is $1,774,583.
 If your estate is worth less than that, you owe nothing to the state of Rhode Island.
-If it is worth more than that, there is a progressive ladder of tax rates that will determine how much you owe.
+If it is worth more than that, there is a progressive ladder of tax rates that will determine how much is owed on the entire value of the estate.

 Rhode Island Estate Tax Rate